SkriptLang/skript-reflect/docs/advanced/error-handling.md

 # Error handling

 By default, warnings and errors related to your code are logged to the console.
-Skript-mirror also offers additional tools that give you more control over how errors are handled.
+Skript-reflect also offers additional tools that give you more control over how errors are handled.

 ## Suppressing errors